Marketers may not have set out to make movies, but video is a powerful asset to add to any marketing strategy. But not just any video will do.

 A clear call to action is essential to include in your video script.
 You need to make it clear what you want the viewer to do or where you want them to go next.
 The CTA should inspire them to act on the information they’ve just watched.
 This can be a call to make a purchase, download a resource, start a free trial, or even just follow your YouTube channel.

 Be sure to use clear and concise language so there is no question or confusion about what they should do next.
-For example, rather than, “we’ve got other tech tip videos on our YouTube channel,” you can say something more clear and specific like, “Check out our video on how to use AI to write your blog posts!”
+For example, rather than, “we’ve got other tech tip videos on our YouTube channel,” you can say something more clear and specific like, “Check out our video on how to use AI writing assistants to write your blog posts!”

 6 video script templates (with examples)